Admission to this course is restricted to MA students in Philosophy 60 EC, specialisation Philosophical Perspectives on Politics and the Economy.

 Class attendance is required.

-The final mark for the course is established by determination of the weighted average of several subtests
+The final mark for the course is established by determination of the weighted average of the assessments according to the following break down:

 Inspection and feedback